Read on to learn more about when a seller gets the money after closing. Some specific logistics come with this payday.

 How is the Seller Paid at Closing?

-Most of the time, the seller will get paid on the day of closing.
+The seller will get paid on the day of closing in most states, but it can take up to four business days for them to receive their money depending on where they live.
 This speed occurs because most sellers live inside wet funding states.
 However, if you live in a dry funding state, your timeline will look slightly different.
 Sellers in dry funding states will typically have to wait two to four business days to receive their funds.

 Let’s compare the two next to give you a better idea of the difference between wet funding and dry funding and why it takes longer to receive money in dry funding states.